awslabs/aws-crt-python/guides/dev/README.md

 2)  Open the `aws-crt-python/` folder.

+3)  Use your virtual environment: `cmd+shift+p -> Python: Select Interpreter`

-3)  Edit workspace settings: `cmd+shift+P -> Preferences: Open Workspace Settings`
+4)  Edit workspace settings: `cmd+shift+P -> Preferences: Open Workspace Settings`
-    *   `Python: Default Interpreter Path` - ("python.defaultInterpreterPath" in json view)
+    *   `Python > Terminal: Activate Env In Current Terminal` - ("python.terminal.activateEnvInCurrentTerminal" in json view)
-        *   Set the absolute path to Python in your virtual environment.
-        For example: `/Users/janedoe/dev/aws-crt-python/.venv/bin/python`
-        *   Note that the VSCode terminal ignores this setting and will not use your virtual environment by default.
+        *   Set to true, so the VSCode terminal will always use your virtual environment.
-            You must manually run `source .venv/bin/activate` each time you start using the terminal.
-            Or use the command `cmd+shift+P -> Python: Create Terminal`.
+        *   But your current terminal isn't using it.
+Kill the current terminal or reload the window to resolve this.
     *   `C_Cpp > Default: Include Path` - ("C_Cpp.default.includePath" in json view)
         *   Add item - set path to Python's C headers.
             For example: `/Library/Frameworks/Python.framework/Versions/3.10/include/python3.10`